Other posts from the On a visit to.. series:

 Brunch is very popular: for meat-free options try The Botanist: just don’t go there really hungry.
 It usually takes a while for your food to arrive, but you can chill and enjoy the cozy atmosphere.
 If you want something in the central part of the city: try Olive (they have a garden at the back, just keep walking).

-If you love bagels, drop by Commonsense Organics who sell bread and bagels from Shelly Bay Bakery or order a bagel sandwich at Baobab (Newtown).
+If you love bagels, drop by Commonsense Organics sell bread and bagels from Shelly Bay Bakery, or order a bagel sandwich at Baobab (Newtown).

 If you like steak, El Matadoris Heaven on Earth.